pyokagan/pycsdl2/docs/api/render.rst

    :type renderer: :class:`SDL_Renderer`
    :raises RuntimeError: If the rendering target could not be cleared.

+.. function:: SDL_RenderDrawPoint(renderer, x, y)

+   Draws a point on the current rendering target.

+   :param renderer: The renderer which should draw a point.
+   :type renderer: :class:`SDL_Renderer`
+   :param int x: The x coordinate of the point.
+   :param int y: The y coordinate of the point.

 .. function:: SDL_RenderFillRect(renderer: SDL_Renderer, rect: SDL_Rect) -> None

    Fills a rectangle on the current rendering target with the current drawing